Villa Clara Province

 Villa Clara is one of the provinces of Cuba.
-It is located in the central region of the island bordering with the Atlantic at north, Matanzas Province by west, Sancti Spiritus Province by east, and Cienfuegos Province on the South.
+It is located in the central region of the island bordering on the Atlantic Ocean to the north, Matanzas Province to the west, Sancti Spiritus Province to the east, and Cienfuegos Province to the South.
 Villa Clara shares with Cienfuegos and Sancti Spiritus on the south the Escambray Mountain Range.
 Its main cities are Santa Clara (the capital), Remedios, Sagua La Grande, Camajuani, Caibarién, Ranchuelo, Placetas, and Manicaragua.

 History

 Prior to 1976, the current provinces of Cienfuegos, Sancti Spíritus, and Villa Clara were all part of the now obsolete province of Las Villas, but Villa Clara is still referred some times just as "Las Villas" using the shorter old name.
 Santa Clara was the capital of historical Las Villas and still capital of Villa Clara province.
 That old name itself, Spanish for "The Cities", refers to the four original 16th and 17th-century cities founded in this vast territory: San Juan de los Remedios, Sancti Spíritus, Santísima Trinidad and Gloriosa Santa Clara.

 During pre-Spanish settlement in Cuba, what now is Villa Clara province was populated by Taíno people with chieftains of Sabanaque (north west), Sabana (north east), and Cubanacan, literally "The Middle Land" in the center where Santa Clara city is located nowadays.
 In this region from the eastern landing point of the Spanish was where Columbus believed the "King of India" was living.

 In early colonial Cuba, historical province Las Villas was center to cattle industry but by the 18th and 19th centuries it had shifted to sugar production with a large concentration of mills.
-At the beginning of the 20th century it had the highest percentage of land farms (90%).
+At the beginning of the 20th century, it had the highest percentage of land farms (90%).
 In 1950 it was second to Havana in manufacturing establishments.

 After Castro's revolution in the 1960s it still led in sugar production on the island, but in the late 80s and 90s after the collapse of the Soviet Union and lack of support thereof, most of the already inefficient mills were closed down, some of them disassembled, while others became museums.
 Only the most efficient mills are still producing sugar.
 Since then the province concentrated its efforts on building beach resorts.

 The country's first transgender municipal delegate was elected in Villa Clara in early 2013.
-Adela Agustin Hernandez is a resident of the town of Caibarien and works as a nurse electrocardiogram specialist.
+Adela Hernandez is a resident of the town of Caibarien and works as a nurse electrocardiogram specialist.